Joint Learning of Localized Representations from Medical Images and Reports: Introduction and Motivation

 \section{Introduction and Motivation}

-In medical applications of computer vision, high-quality annotated data is scarce and expensive to acquire, as manually labeling samples typically requires trained physicians~\cite{deep_medicine_challenges}.
+In medical applications of computer vision, high-quality annotated data is scarce and expensive to acquire, as manually labeling samples typically requires trained physicians\cite{deep_medicine_challenges}.
 Therefore, the requirement for large labeled datasets can become quite problematic and may limit the applications of deep learning in this field.
 One approach to overcome this problem is to utilize radiological reports that are paired with medical images.
 Such reports are produced routinely in clinical practice and are typically written by medical experts (e.g. radiologists).
 They thus provide a valuable source of semantic information that is available with little additional costs.
-Rule-based Natural Language Processing (NLP) models like CheXpert~\cite{chexpert} extract labels from these reports allowing the automatic creation of large datasets but also have some significant limitations.
+Rule-based Natural Language Processing (NLP) models like CheXpert\cite{chexpert} extract labels from these reports allowing the automatic creation of large datasets but they also have some significant limitations.
 Most importantly, such approaches are typically limited to classification tasks.
-They generate overall labels for reports (and therefore the paired images) but relating these labels to specific image regions is nontrivial so that they cannot be used for localized tasks like semantic segmentation or object detection.
-Also, rule-based NLP models have to be manually created and cannot generalize to different classification tasks or even different report writing styles~\cite{chexpert}.
+They generate overall labels for reports (and therefore the paired images) but relating these labels to specific image regions is nontrivial so they cannot be used for localized tasks like semantic segmentation or object detection.
+Also, rule-based NLP models have to be manually created and cannot generalize to different classification tasks or even different report writing styles\cite{chexpert}.
 Instead of using these reports to generate classification labels, the reports can be utilized directly in the pre-training method, as was first proposed in the ConVIRT method\cite{ConVIRT}.
 Here, the semantic information contained in the reports is used as weak supervision to pre-train image models that are then fine-tuned on labeled downstream tasks, where results can be improved or the number of labeled samples can be reduced.
 We argue that while this approach is quite promising it is not designed for localized downstream tasks.
 For example, ConVIRT\cite{ConVIRT} only works on per-sample image representations and does not explicitly provide more localized representations that might be beneficial for localized tasks like semantic segmentation and object detection.
 In this work, we therefore study how pre-training methods perform on localized tasks and develop a novel pre-training method designed for localized tasks.